✨ Get FREE delivery on orders over £30 ✨

 Ever started getting it on with someone you're really, really into... and your body won't play along?

-In October 2019, we surveyed over 5,000 people to discover lubricant preferences and perception of arousal.
+Back when we were devleoping our bestselling lube, we surveyed over 5,000 people to discover their lubricant preferences - and perceptions of arousal, too.
 76% of respondents associated increased natural lubrication with being more aroused - and it's a common misconception.
 Many people believe that the more aroused a woman or person with a vagina is, the more natural lubricant they produce.
-In fact, medically speaking, higher levels of arousal aren't directly correlated to the amount of natural lubricant produced, which explains why so many of us experience discomfort during sex - and consequently feelings of confusion or shame.
+In fact, medically speaking, higher levels of arousal aren't directly correlated to your natural level of 'wetness'.
+This can explain why so many of us experience discomfort during sex by pushing through with penetration, even though it can be painful when you're not 'wet' - and consequently feelings of confusion or shame that your body's response isn't reflecting how hot you find your partner/the situation.

 Arousal is not a binary experience.
 Desire can lead to sexual arousal which in turn can lead to involuntary bodily responses, but it's not a sure thing.
 As a general rule of thumb, our society, we do a whole lot of assuming.